-• Designating State Highways as the only Arterial Roadways - Several city streets that were previously designated as arterials roadways were downgraded to better match their intended use today and in 2040.
+- Designating State Highways as the only Arterial Roadways Several city streets that were previously designated as arterials roadways were downgraded to better match their intended use today and in 2040.
 Arterial streets are primarily intended to serve regional and through traffic.
-It is determined that only the two State Highways provide that type of service.

-CITY OF NEWPORT • TRANSPORTATION SYSTEM PLAN • FEBRUARY JULY 2022

-Dividing City Collector Streets into Two Tiers, Major and Neighborhood Collector - The city previously had one category for collector streets, which are intended to connect neighborhoods to each other and to arterial roadways.
+It is determined that only the two State Highways provide that type of service. - Dividing City Collector Streets into Two Tiers, Major and Neighborhood Collector The city previously had one category for collector streets, which are intended to connect neighborhoods to each other and to arterial roadways.
 The top tier collector was renamed to a Major Collector.
-A second tier of collector roadway was introduced where it was most appropriate to apply traffic calming techniques in neighborhoods, and to tailor bike and pedestrian designs to best match the local environment.

-Adding Private Streets to the system map - A new designation was added to show Private Streets, which are owned and maintained by the adjoining property owners.
-Typically, these are driveways or private roadway connections that serve four or fewer parcels.

-Local Truck Routes Added - In addition to the state and federal designated truck routes on US 101 and US 20, there are several city streets that serve as key local truck routes within the community.
+A second tier of collector roadway was introduced where it was most appropriate to apply traffic calming techniques in neighborhoods, and to tailor bike and pedestrian designs to best match the local environment. - Adding Private Streets as a special type of Local Street A new designation was added to show Private Streets, which are owned and maintained by the adjoining property owners.
+Often, these are driveways or private roadway connections that serve four or fewer parcels. - Local Truck Routes Added In addition to the state and federal designated truck routes on US 101 and US 20, there are several city streets that serve as key local truck routes within the community.
 These routes were added to the city's freight network to highlight the need to design and manage them to serve trucks.
 Examples include Bay Boulevard, and SE Marine Science Drive.